Laptq201/double_dqn/README.md

-# CleanRL (Clean Implementation of RL Algorithms)
+# DDQN with CleanRL

+This is my lab to implement Double DQN into cleanrl - UIT.

 Thanks for cleanrl (https://github.com/vwxyzjn/cleanrl) from CleanRL: High-quality Single-file Implementations of Deep Reinforcement Learning Algorithms

-This is my lab to implement Double DQN into cleanrl - UIT.

 ## Get started